-Biological Trait Analysis (Bremner, 2008; Bremner et al., 2006) has proved to be a useful approach to assess the vulnerability of taxa for trawling disturbance as well as their recovery rate.
-Bolam et al (2014) indicated how differences in direct mortality among species groups are related to characteristics such as the position in the seabed profile, morphology (exoskeleton, crustose, soft bodied) and body size.
-Furthermore, differences in the recovery rate among species was related to life history characteristics such as the longevity, larval development and egg development.
+Biological Trait Analysis (Bremner, 2008; Bremner et al., 2006) has proved to be a useful approach to classify the relative vulnerability of benthic taxa to trawling disturbance as well as their relative recovery rate.
+Bolam et al. (2014), for example, indicated how differences in direct mortality among species groups are related to characteristics such as the position in the seabed profile, morphology (e.g., exoskeleton, crustose, soft bodied) and body size.
+Furthermore, differences in the recovery rate among species were related to life history characteristics such as the longevity and larval development, and egg developmentmodes.
 Morphological traits have been demonstrated to be important in determining a species presence in a trawled habitat.
 Organisms covered by a hard shell, for example, have been observed to be less vulnerable to trawling than those with other morphological traits (Bergman and van Santbrink, 2000; Blanchard et al., 2004).
-Others found that filter-feeding, attached and larger animals were relatively more abundant in lightly trawled areas, while areas with higher levels of trawling were characterised by a relatively high biomass of mobile animals and infaunal and scavenging organisms (e.g. Kaiser and Spencer, 1994; Tillin et al., 2006).
-Biological Traits Analysis can also be used as a proxy to examine changes in the ecological function, based on the observed changes in the species composition due to trawling.
-For example, an assemblage dominated by suspension-feeders will transport carbon and energy between the seabed and the overlying water column differently from one dominated by sub-surface deposit feeders (Rosenberg, 1995), while assemblages dominated by individuals that recruit via planktonic larvae are likely to recolonize more rapidly following large-scale physical disturbance than those reliant on benthic or lecithotrophic larvae (Thrush and Whitlatch, 2001; Bolam et al., 2014).
+Furthermore, filter-feeders, attached and larger animals were relatively more abundant in lightly trawled areas, while areas with higher levels of trawling were characterised by a relatively high biomass of mobile animals and infaunal and scavenging organisms (e.g. Kaiser and Spencer, 1994; Tillin et al., 2006).
+Biological Traits Analysis can also be used as a proxy to examine changes in ecological function due to trawling.
+For example, an assemblage dominated by suspension-feeders will transport carbon and energy between the seabed and the overlying water column differently from one dominated by sub-surface deposit feeders (Rosenberg, 1995), while assemblages dominated by individuals that recruit via planktonic larvae are likely to recover more rapidly following large-scale physical disturbance than those reliant on benthic or lecithotrophic larvae (Savidge and Taghon, 1988; Thrush and Whitlatch, 2001).

 Sediment mobilisation due to bottom trawling may have important ecological consequences.
 Deposit feeding benthos may be negatively affected by trawling due to a loss of surficial sediments and a reduction of the food quality (Watling et al., 2001; Mayer et al., 1991).
 Sediment mobilisation may also reduce the available light for primary producers and hence reduce primary production.

 Assessment framework

-Table 1, summarises the indicators developed in the following sections to estimate the pressure, the physical impact on the seabed and the impact on the functional composition of the ecosystem.
+Table 1 summarises the metrics for the physical impact of trawling that is required to deal with the differences in impact between fishing gears, and the indicators for the trawling pressure and ecological impact.

-Trawling pressure
+METRICS FOR THE PHYSICAL IMPACT ON SEABED HABITAT

+The physical impact of trawling gear on the seabed is related to the penetration of gear elements, the collision impact and sediment mobilisation.

+The penetration impact will be a function of the mass of the gear component (M) and the inverse of the component’s surface area that is in contact with the seabed (A):

+Ip~fMA-1

+The collision impact of a gear element (Ic) will, as a first approximation, be a function of the mass of the gear component (M) and the towing speed (U):

+Ic~fMU

+Sediment mobilisation is a function of the hydrodynamic drag, which is dependent on the product of U2 and the frontal surface area of the gear element S, that generates the turbulence.
+Hence, as a first approximation, sediment mobilisation (Is) can be written as:

+Is~fSU2

+The extent to which a component penetrates into the seabed, and the amount of sediment mobilised, will depend on the sediment type.
+On finer sediments, gear components are likely to put more sediment into the water column and penetrate further.
+Hence, Ip and Is will also be influenced by the particle size distribution of the sediment.

+TRAWLING PRESSURE INDICATORS ON THE SEABED